 So we run a little exercise, which requires group participation.

-Around the flip chart we ask someone to suggest an animal – in this case a giraffe.
+Around the flip chart (or chat window these days) we ask someone to suggest an animal – in this case a giraffe.
 Then an article of clothing – some wag suggested a bra.
 Put them together and you have the Giraffe Bra (other recent fashion choices include Hippo Shorts, Cats’ Scarves and Monkey Socks).

 Having defined our item of clothing, we then ask the group to tell us 20 things about it.